syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

   }
 ```

-Now all you need to do is replace that error catch with this more detailed handler:
+Replace that error catch with this more detailed handler:
 ```
   err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))
   if err != nil {